-We are busy preparing to welcome our international students for September 2020.
+We are busy preparing to welcome our international students in 2021.
 All that's missing from our wonderful campus is you!

 The most up to date information and advice is being provided by the Health Service Executive (HSE) and the Department of Health.
 All students can keep up to date on the developing situation from these sources: